 Megaera’s eyes were wild.
 “We’re going to lose her.
 Come on!”

 Broad staircases, one on the right going up, the other down, loomed at the end of the hall.
-The vampire led them down.
+The vampire took them down.
 At the bottom of the stairs, corridors branched left and right and went straight.
 They turned left, and Stefan saw far off, where the reach of his light was dim, that Neve had come to a statue of a robed lady that almost touched the high ceiling, its giant head inclined over steepled hands.
 The hands drew apart.
 The head swiveled up.
 And a seam split the stone robes from her breast to the floor, leaking daylight from a narrow passage far beyond.
 The vampire stopped.
 But Megaera redoubled her run, and Stefan looked back as they passed the monster, to see it cringe from the light, its pale skin steaming.

 Before they could reach her, Neve ducked into the gap.
 The sides of the statue-door began to close.
 Megaera angled through, and Stefan leapt just in time to avoid being caught, as the heavy stone wings slammed together.

-They reached the end of a short tight passage, and then spilled into a small chamber, lit by a Gothic-arched window high in the facing wall.
+They reached the end of a short tight passage, and then spilled into a small chamber, lit by daylight through a Gothic-arched window high in the facing wall.
 The woman spun to confront them.
 Megaera menaced her with Bugclaw, its neck rigid and curved backward.

 Sweat stood out on Neve’s forehead; beneath the green gown and coat of shiny black furs, her chest heaved.
 Her eyes were hard, but the skin beneath them was bluish and sagged.
 She seemed exhausted.
 “Megaera, you should not have come back.”
 She cut her gaze to her right.
 Stefan turned and saw a young, strikingly handsome man lounging in an archway.
 A bed and nightstand occupied the chamber beyond.
 The man wore a dark green cape over a white tunic, and his luxurious blond hair fell past his shoulders.